Bubble Watch: Are mid-majors going to get hosed?

 Also, Gonzaga, however you choose to classify Mark Few's program, is, as always, Gonzaga.

-Given all that, how can 2019 possibly be in danger of being a bad Selection Sunday for mid-majors?
+Given all that, how can 2019 possibly be in danger of offering a bad Selection Sunday for mid-majors?

 It's true Bubble Watch can't see the future, nor peer into the furtive recesses of the preferences held by the individuals on the men's basketball committee.
 But one thing Bubble Watch can do is count.
 Here's where we are in terms of bids and mid-majors in 2019.

-Note: Editor's note: The NCAA tournament Bubble Watch has been updated through Thursday's games.